fastify/tsconfig/README.md

 ## Configuration target

-The configuration targets es2018, that is supported in Node.js 10 and later.
-There is only one feature that is is missing from Node.js v10: [Proxy "ownKeys"](https://node.green/#ES2018) .
-However using es2018 as target makes some widely used features ("object rest properties", "object spread properties", and "Asynchronous Iterators") not being transpiled.
-To target some other version, just override `target` property.
+The configuration targets ES2022, which is supported in Node.js 16 and later.
+Only one feature still needs to be implemented: [RegExp Match Indices shows up in flags](https://node.green/#ES2022).
+However, using ES2022 as a target makes widely used features not being compiled.
+To target an older version, override the `target` property.

 ## License